Property taxes for residential real estate on Oahu can be classified in 3 categories:

 2) Residential A: Two tiered tax rate (0.45% of assessed value up to $1,000,000 and 0.9% of the assessed value above $1,000,000).

-Residential A applies to properties where an owner does not claim the home exemption.
+Residential A applies to properties where an owner does not claim the home exemption and the total assess value is $1,000,000 or greater.

 Example: Owner’s age: 45, Owner’s Second Home, Property Assessed Value: $1,600,000.